sjdv1982/seamless/zen.md

 Code is just another kind of input.

 Cells are good, files are bad, URLs are ugly.
-Checksums are best.
+Checksums are forever.

 Keeping the checksum is enough, if you can look up the value later.